renpy/renpy/sphinx/source/cds.rst

 generally makes sense to prefix the name of any file containing a user-defined statement with 01, or some other small number.

-A user-defined statement cannot be used in the file in which it is defined.
+A creator-defined statement cannot be used in the file in which it is defined.

 Creator-defined statement are registered using the :func:`renpy.register_statement` function.